Upsonic/KOT/docs/index.md

 ## Features

-- **Flexibility**: Save data in any format, including objects, definitions, numbers, strings, floats, and files, providing great flexibility and adaptability to different use cases and data structures.
+- **Flexibility**: Save data in any format, including objects, definitions, numbers, strings, and floats, providing great flexibility and adaptability to different use cases and data structures.
 - **Compressing**: Compress data to minimize storage space while enabling faster data retrieval and processing.
 - **Encryption**: Keep sensitive information secure and private with the included encryption feature.
 - **Scalability**: Offers stable processing times of set, get, and delete commands, regardless of the dataset's size.